mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 allowing them to hand-off data to entire squadrons.
 In addition, ships may obtain Battle Network software to enable them to hand-off sensor data to all allied ships within range.
-For more information, see The Ship’s Computer on page 73.
+For more information, see The Ship's Computer on page 73.

-Sensors

 Sensors check: Failure
 Available bandwith: 5